-Combat AI Behavior
+Combat AI Behavior¶

 This page describes what the Guard AI actually does in a fight.

-High-level behavior
+High-level behavior¶

 When the villager is in combat (Defend/Aggressive), it:

-• Moves into melee range (using a reach calculation).
+- Otherwise moves into melee range (using a reach calculation).

-• Swings in timed intervals.
+- Attacks in timed intervals.

-• Can strafe/circle around the target (if enabled).
+- Can strafe/circle around the target (if enabled).

-• Can eat food to heal when low HP (if enabled and food available).
+- Can eat food to heal when low HP (if enabled and food available).

-• The villager uses its real main-hand item when swinging.
+- Melee: the villager uses its real main-hand item when swinging.

 Reach:

-• If the NeoForge reach attribute exists, it's used.
+- If the NeoForge reach attribute exists, it's used.

-• Otherwise reach is estimated from entity sizes.
+- Otherwise reach is estimated from entity sizes.

-Blocking (shield)
+Blocking (shield)¶

 If Blocking is enabled and the villager has a shield in offhand:

-• The AI will try to keep blocking between swings.
+- The AI will try to keep blocking between swings.

-• Incoming hits from the front are treated as proper shield blocks (damage and knockback suppressed, shield durability used).
+- Incoming hits from the front are treated as proper shield blocks (damage and knockback suppressed, shield durability used).

 Advanced: front cone